 “There were lots of times I would fall asleep in a night class,” says Brown.
 “I knew that when I finished the class, I was going to have to find somewhere to sleep.”

-Los Angeles Trade Technical College to pick up a catalog, but couldn’t get one on campus, and didn’t realize he could access class offerings online.
-In late 2011, he came to the SMC main campus, and was able to get a catalog right away.
+Brown went to Los Angeles Trade Technical College to pick up a catalog, but couldn’t get one on campus, and didn’t realize he could access class offerings online.
+In late 2011, he came to the SMC main campus and was able to get a catalog right away.
 He took it as a sign that he should attend SMC.

 But there was just one problem: Brown had attended SMC in 1986 and earned poor grades.
 His GPA was 0.49, and he was placed on academic probation.